Rising Tides: U.S. Capital Markets Enable Families to Invest in America and Save Toward a Financially Secure Future

 Changing demographics, including increasing longevity, underscore the need for a robust private retirement system.
 Policy makers must continue to address the challenge of encouraging and facilitating saving and investing for retirement across our society.

 Today, U.S. workers are increasingly relying on individually funded retirement plans, such as 401k’s and IRA’s.
-Defined contribution plans account for $7.4 trillion in assets, growing at a 7% compound annual growth rate over the last decade.
+Defined contribution plans account for $11 trillion in assets.
 Both through their employers and individually, Americans today are largely responsible for building their retirement accounts themselves.
-Over 56% of total retirement assets are individually funded through defined contribution retirement plans and IRAs.
+Nearly 60% of total retirement assets are individually funded through defined contribution retirement plans and IRAs.
 Because individual savers play a greater role in the decision-making regarding their investments, access to a financial advisor is even more important today to help individuals prepare for their future.

 SIFMA is committed to increasing retirement security for all Americans and has identified three primary pillars to reach this goal: